postgrespro/pg_pathman/README.md

                         count          INTEGER DEFAULT NULL,
                         partition_data BOOLEAN DEFAULT true)
 ```
 Performs RANGE partitioning for `relation` by partitioning key `attribute`. `start_value` argument specifies initial value, `interval` sets the range of values in a single partition, `count` is the number of premade partitions (if not set then pathman tries to determine it based on attribute values).
-If `partition_data` is `true` then all the data will be automatically copied from the parent table to partitions.
-Note that data migration may took a while to finish and the table will be locked until transaction commits.
-See `partition_data_concurrent()` for a lock-free way to migrate data.

 ```plpgsql
 create_partitions_from_range(relation       REGCLASS,